Skip to main content

 TFN·3 min read

-How to update your address with the ATO in Australia
+How to update your address with the ATO (working holiday guide)

-If you move around Australia, keeping your address up to date with the ATO is important.
-Your TFN letter and any tax correspondence goes to the address on file.
+If you move around Australia, keep your address current with the ATO.
+Your TFN letter, income statement and tax correspondence go to the address on file.
+How working holiday makers can update via myGov or by phone.

 Read more